axonops/documentation/docs/installation/axon-server/axonserver_install.md

 elastic_hosts: # Elasticsearch endpoint (env variable:ELASTIC_HOSTS, comma separated list)
   - http://localhost:9200

-# SSL/TLS config for Elasticsearch
+# Configure multiple Elasticsearch hosts with username and password authentication
 # elastic_hosts:
 # - https://username:password@ip.or.hostname
 # - https://username:password@ip.or.hostname
 # - https://username:password@ip.or.hostname

+# SSL/TLS config for Elasticsearch
 # elastic_skipVerify: true # Disables CA and Hostname verification

-# Used by Axon-Server to auto discover Elasticsearch nodes in a cluster.
+# Configure the number of shards per index.
+The default value of 1 is recommended for most use cases
+elastic_shards: 1
+# Configure the number of replicas per shard.
+Defaults to 0 if not specified.
+elastic_replicas: 0

+# Enable/disable Elasticsearch cluster discovery (sniffing).
+Defaults to true, set to false to disable
 # Allows more nodes to be added to Elasticsearch for Metrics storage without having to restart Axon-Server and update elastic_hosts with all the ELK node values.
-# elastic_discover_nodes: true # Default = true
+elastic_discover_nodes: true
+# How often to perform cluster discovery.
+Default is every 5 minutes if this is omitted
+elastic_discover_node_interval: 5m

 #integrations_proxy: # proxy endpoint for integrations.
 (INTEGRATIONS_PROXY)